The Ultimate Guide to SLI/SLO

 This means that people other than PdM and engineers can independently use (speak up) about SLI/SLO and discuss it with the server team.

-Specifically, this means that people other than PdMs and engineers will be able to understand the SLI/SLO numbers and make suggestions for improving and prioritizing services based on them.
+Specifically, this means that people other than PdMs and engineers will be able to understand the SLI/SLO figures and make service improvement proposals and prioritization based on them.

-It visualizes "what state would be necessary to attract people other than PdM and engineers and have them adopt the system?"
+It visualizes "what state is necessary to attract and disseminate ideas to people other than PdMs and engineers."

-In this example, there was a business team member who was on good terms with the server team, so the aim was to have the concept spread to this person and then have it spread from there.
+In this example, there was a business team member who was on good terms with the server team, so we aimed to get the idea across to this person and have it spread from there.

-Key words to use when expanding to non-PdMs and non-engineers
+Key words to use when expanding to non-PdMs and engineers

 - The introduction of SLI/SLO is expected to improve service quality and customer satisfaction.

-- Studies by Amazon and Google have shown that improving latency by just 0.1 seconds can have a significant impact on sales.
+- Research from Amazon and Google has shown that improving latency by just 0.1 seconds can have a significant impact on sales.

-- Utilizing SLI/SLO not only provides a basis for decision-making when responding to failures, but in the long term it also improves service quality, reducing the frequency of failures and reducing the time constraints of people other than PdMs and engineers.
+- Utilizing SLI/SLO not only provides a basis for making decisions when responding to failures, but in the long term it also improves service quality, reducing the frequency of failures and reducing the time constraints of people other than PdMs and engineers.

 - Let's work together to improve service reliability and drive business results